Isaac Elishakoff: Volumes Dedicated to I. Elishakoff

-First Homeland Security Engineering Course

-In addition to extensive research he has developed numerous undergraduate and graduate courses, including apparently the first engineering course worldwide “Design for Homeland Security” (see his paper “Apparently first engineering course in homeland safety and security worldwide,” International Journal of Safety and Security in Engineering, Vol.3(4),333-338, 2014).

 Passion for Teaching: Response to Stephen Colbert

 Here is a quote on the quadratic formula from I Am America (And So Can You!) by Stephen Colbert:

 “Let’s try a little experiment.
 Look at this equation:

 What you are feeling right now, is your body rejecting an idea that is trying to make you learn it.
 Don’t fight the confusion.
 That’s just your mind scabbing over in a desperate attempt to protect you from that unnatural commingling of numbers and letters up there.
 You can’t add it, and you can’t read it.
 Useless.”